nethrashivani/DocuRAG/README.md

 python query_data.py "Who is Harry Potter's best friend?"
 ```

-This step needs internet (to call Groq) but is still free within Groq's
+This step needs internet (to call Groq) but stays free within Groq's
 generous free tier.
+The retrieved chunks and their similarity scores print
+first for transparency, then the final answer prints in **bright green** so
+it's easy to spot.

+## Troubleshooting

+- **`ModuleNotFoundError: No module named 'langchain.text_splitter'`** —
+  newer LangChain versions moved this to a separate package.
+Already fixed
+  in this repo's code (`langchain_text_splitters` instead).
+- **`Unable to find matching results in the document`** even for obvious
+  questions — this was a threshold bug: the old relevance-score cutoff
+  (0.5) was tuned for OpenAI's embeddings and doesn't translate to the free
+  HuggingFace embedding model's score range.
+Fixed by switching to raw
+  distance scores with no arbitrary cutoff.
+- **`groq.NotFoundError: model ... does not exist`** — Groq periodically
+  retires models.
+This repo currently uses `openai/gpt-oss-20b`.
+If that
+  ever gets retired too, check https://console.groq.com/docs/models for
+  the current list and update the `model=` line in `query_data.py`.
+- **`KeyError: 'GROQ_API_KEY'`** — means `.env` wasn't found or is empty.
+  Make sure the file is named exactly `.env` (not `.env.example`), sits in
+  the same folder as `query_data.py`, and has no quotes around the key.

 ## Notes

-- Strict mode is on: answers come only from the PDF's content.
-If the
-  document doesn't cover something, the model will say so instead of
-  guessing.
-- The embedding model (`all-MiniLM-L6-v2`) downloads once (~90MB) the first
+- The embedding model downloads once, then runs fully offline afterward.
-  time you run `create_database.py`, then it's cached locally.
-- If you re-run `create_database.py`, it wipes and rebuilds the `chroma/`
-  folder from scratch.
+- Every question re-embeds your query and searches the saved database — you
+  don't need to rebuild the database between questions, only when your
+  source PDFs change.